udacity/nd087-c3-deployment-roulette/README.md

 1. [CI-CD to AWS]
    The previous team did not have time to implement a `CI/CD` Solution.
 You decide you need to automate this process to free your hands to work on other tasks
     1. Create a GitHub repository to house your solution.
-    2. Students should set up a CI/CD pipeline with GitHub Actions that can access the AWS environment with the `github-ci-cd` IAM user.
+    2. Students should set up a CI/CD pipeline with GitHub Actions that can access the AWS environment with your classroom `AWS Access Key ID`, `AWS Secret Access Key`, & `AWS Session Token`
-        1. The access/secret keys can be found in the AWS system manager parameter store
-            1. `github-cicd-access-id` & `github-cicd-access-secret`
 2. [Deployment Troubleshooting]
    A previously deployed microservice `hello-world` doesn't seem to be reachable at its public endpoint.
 The product teams need you to fix this asap!
     1. The `apps/hello-world` deployment is facing deployment issues.